marco-buratto/signage-orchestrator/README.md

 ***Installation***

-A Debian 12 Bookworm operating system is needed in order to deploy Signage Orchestrator.
+A Debian 12 Bookworm operating system is needed in order to deploy Signage Orchestrator (not tested on any Raspbian).
 System must be reachable by Raspberry Slideshow/Digital Signage players, so in the same network or correctly routed.

 For testing purposes, a VirtualBox virtual machine with bridged network is fine.